 Best Neighborhoods in Greenwood Village CO

-Greenwood Village is a small city with a short list of neighborhoods, which makes the question sound simple: where should you live?
+Greenwood Village has a short list of neighborhoods, which makes the question sound simple: where should you live?
 But anyone who has spent real time here knows the answer depends almost entirely on what kind of life you want to lead, not just what kind of house you want to own.

-The neighborhoods that consistently rise to the top are The Preserve at Greenwood Village, One Cherry Lane, Greenwood Acres, Sundance Hills, and The Hills at Cherry Creek.
-Each of them earns its reputation.
+The neighborhoods that consistently rise to the top are The Preserve, One Cherry Lane, Greenwood Acres, Sundance Hills, and The Hills at Cherry Creek.
+Each earns its reputation.
 None of them is the right answer for everyone.

 The Preserve at Greenwood Village

-It earns its position at the top of most luxury roundups because it combines exclusivity with infrastructure.
-This is not a neighborhood where you build privacy yourself.
+The Preserve earns its position at the top of most luxury roundups because it combines exclusivity with real infrastructure.
+You are not building privacy yourself here.
 It comes designed in.

 One Cherry Lane